jayantsinghjb/Vrinda-Store-Data-Analysis/README.md

 -	Relation between age and gender based on number of orders.
 -	Which Channel is contributing maximum to the sales?
 -	Highest selling category?
+## Process
+-	Verify data for any missing values and anomalies, and sort out the same.
+-	Made sure data is consistent and clean with respect to data type, data format and values used.
+-	Created pivot tables according to the questions asked.
+-	Merge all pivot tables into one dashboard and apply slicer to make dashboard interactive and dynamic.